What can you donate?

 For patients with end stage kidney disease who are suitable for a kidney transplant, this is the best treatment option.

 Tell your friends and family that you wish to be a kidney donor – it is very important that they understand and support your organ donation because your family’s support is needed for donation to go ahead.
 Dealing with the death of a loved one is a difficult time to make an important decision quickly.

-Sign up to the deceased Organ Donor Register online.
+Sign up to the NHS Organ Donor Register online.
 This record helps to quickly match potential donors and recipients.